Introduction to Human Whole Exome Sequencing

 - hWES increases the sensitivity of the analysis which makes the detection of rare mutations easy.

-- Novogene’s extraordinary professional bioinformatics pipeline and internationally recognized, best-in-class software ensures that our customers always receive reliable and publication-ready data.
+- Novogene’s extraordinary professional bioinformatics pipeline and internationally recognized software ensures that our customers always receive reliable and publication-ready data.

 hWES Specifications: DNA Sample Requirements